themiszamani/B2SAFE-B2STAGE-Training/01-iRODS-handson-user.md

 Enter your irods zone: <zonename>
 ```
 The port numer is standard 1247.
 The zone name, username and password will be provided by the iRODS admin.
+You can revisit the file and configuration in *.irods/irods_environment.json*.
+If you want to login as another iRODS user you will have to alter this file.

 ### Some iRODS concepts
-**iRODS zone**: always contains exsctly one so-called iCAT catalogue, which is a database containing user information, the mapping from physical storage to iRODS logical path for data and hosts metadata attached to data.
+**iRODS zone**: always contains exactly one so-called iCAT catalogue, which is a database containing user information, the mapping from physical storage to iRODS logical path for data and which hosts metadata attached to data.

 **Resources**: Software or Hardware system that stores data.
 The iRODS system abstracts from the hardware and software so that you, as a user, can put data into certain resources without specific knowledge on the protocols to use.

-**iRODS collections**: As a user you have access to a collection, just as a home dorectory in a linux system.
+**iRODS collections**: As a user you have access to a collection, just as a home directory on a linux system.
 In this collection you can create subcollections and store data.
-You can retrieve and store data and collections by using the iRODS (virtual) path.
+You can retrieve and store data and collections by using the iRODS (logical) path.
 The iCAT catalogue will take care of the mapping to the actual physical path.

 ### The iRODS environment
 With the following command you can retrieve some information on the iRODS system you are working on: